-According to Botha, over the last 50 years more than 7,000 vultures have been ringed, but less than 10 percent of these birds were ever re-sighted either dead or alive.
-This year the EWT investigated alternative identification methods that were easier for people to spot.
-For the last four months yellow tags designed for insertion into cattle ears have been fitted to vultures to test their effectiveness.
+According to Botha, over the last 50 years more than 7,000 Vultures have been ringed, but less than 10 percent of these birds were ever re-sighted either dead or alive.
+More recently the EWT investigated alternative identification methods that were easier for people to spot.
+Yellow tags which were designed for insertion into cattle ears have been fitted to Vultures to test their effectiveness.

 According to Brian Jones of Moholoholo, they have sighted at least four of the tagged birds again in two weeks after the release.
 The tags are fitted into a flap of skin on the bird's right forewing where there are no blood vessels or nerves.
 Botha says, "It is like piercing your ear."If a member of the public sees a Vulture with a tag, they are asked to try and make a note of the number on the tag, the time of day the bird was spotted, the general condition of the bird and what it was doing (eating, drinking, sitting in a tree, etc), and preferably the GPS location of the bird or at least the name of the area or the farm where the bird was seen.